rackerlabs/design-system/_component_design/time-picker.md

 parent: Inputs and Controls
 layout: component
 category: Components
-usage: The time picker enables users to select a specific time or window from a sequential list.
-The time picker is often accompanied by a date picker for the purpose of creating a date range filter.
+usage: The time picker enables the user to select a time from a list of values.
+The time picker is often accompanied by a date picker that a user can use to create a date range filter.
 preview-image: preview-images/time-picker.svg
 resource: true
 status: stable
-last-modified: 2018-10-02
+last-modified: 2018-10-03
 helix-ui-css: false
 helix-ui-javascript: false
 ---